KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 ### Moving to data-attributes

-One thing I've been surprised to see is they use classes instead of data-attributes for their ratings.
-In my opinion the only valid option to do so is because you still have to support Internet Explorer 6 but I'm not sure Yelp does.
+One thing I’ve been surprised to see is they use classes instead of data-attributes for their ratings.
+In my opinion the only valid option to do so is because you still have to support Internet Explorer 6 but I’m not sure Yelp does.
 So I decided to move everything to data-attributes.

 ```html
 <!-- No more -->